AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 The following section outlines the technical release notes for the current maintenance release of Experience Manager as a Cloud Service.

-## Release X {#release-X}
+## Release 16971 {#release-16971}

-Summarized below are the continuous improvements for maintenance release X, which was publicly released on July X, 2024.
+Summarized below are the continuous improvements for maintenance release 16971, which was publicly released on July 3, 2024.
 The previous maintenance release was release 16799.

 2024.7.0 Feature Activation will provide the full feature set for this maintenance release.
 See the [Experience Manager Releases Roadmap](https://experienceleague.adobe.com/en/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap) for more information.

-### Enhancements {#enhancements-X}
+### Enhancements {#enhancements-16971}

 * SITES-22948: Remove commerce references in foundation content for AEM CS
 * SITES-22141: [Content Fragments] SegmentNotFoundException from CFM ModelChangeRepositoryImpl after OnRC